 Scholarship eligibility is determined by the review and approval of one of two completed forms: the lunch letter application or the traditional application.
 These forms can be found on the main scholarship page here.
 The application can be submitted directly from the web form.

 Any resident of Johnson County or anyone that works in Johnson County is eligible to apply for a JCPRD scholarship.

 Subject to available funds, scholarship eligibility is determined in the following manner:

 The scholarship year begins on January 1st and ends on December 31st of the same year.
-Even though families may apply for scholarships at any time throughout the year, programs, classes, and events using scholarship funds must have “start dates” during the current qualifying scholarship year.
+Even though individuals may apply for scholarships at any time throughout the year, programs, classes, and events using scholarship funds must have “start dates” during the current qualifying scholarship year.

 Scholarship participants or registrants may register by mail, phone, fax, or in person.
 Web pre-registrations are not eligible for this program due to the advance payment requirement on the website.
 Phone-in registrations and walk-ins are accepted between the hours of 8:30 am – 5:00 pm Monday through Friday.
-Please let the Registration Office know you are using your Scholarship allocation.
+Please let the Registration Office know you are using your scholarship allocation.

 A foster child residing in Johnson County is automatically eligible for a calendar year scholarship of $100.
 Please note “foster child-NAME” when filling out the lunch letter application.
 The rest of the family’s (if desired) eligibility will be determined by the standard guidelines.